Jingde County

 Jingde County (旌德县 (Jīngdé Xiàn)) is a county in the southeast of Anhui Province, People's Republic of China, under the jurisdiction of the prefecture-level city of Xuancheng.
 It has a population of and an area of 905 km2.
 The government of Jingde County is located in Jingyang Town.

-Jingde County has jurisdiction over five towns and five townships.

 Administrative divisions

 Jingde County is divided to 5 towns and 5 townships.